 One special characteristic of these 99.99% pure gold coins is that the design of their reverse side changes every year, always featuring a different kangaroo image.
 The Australian Gold Kangaroo coins are also known under a different name.
 The coins displayed various gold nuggets on their reverse during the first few years of mintage so they are also known as Australian Gold Nugget coins.
 In fact, this name of origin was engraved on the coins until 2007, even though the coins display kangaroo images since 1990 (1989 for proof coins).

-The Australian Gold Kangaroos are minted by the Perth Mint in a wide variety of different sizes, from a tiny 1/2 gram all the way up to a world-record 1 tonne.
+The Australian Kangaroo coins are minted by the Perth Mint in a wide variety of different sizes, from a tiny 1/2 gram all the way up to a world-record 1 tonne.
 Two finishes - brilliant uncirculated (BU) and proof - are available as is customary for gold bullion coins.
 Gold Kangaroos are packaged in tubes and boxes by the mint but are usually sold individually.
+Investors who want to buy gold in the form of these coins have the option of not only buying them from precious metals dealers online but also directly from the Perth Mint Online Shop .

-Annual mintage numbers of these popular gold coins are quite low compared with those of other gold bullion coins.
+Annual mintage numbers of the Australian Kangaroo gold coins are quite low compared with those of other gold bullion coins.
 Their annually changing design and low mintage numbers strongly appeal to collectors as well.
-The coins are fully backed by the Australian government and can be included in Individual Retirement Accounts (IRA's).
+The coins are fully backed by the Australian government.
+American consumers that are investing in gold for their retirements can include the coins in their Individual Retirement Accounts (IRA's).

 |Weight||Face Value||Purity||Diameter x Thickness|